Gopinath001/SinglePageJS/README.md

 _two scripts are present:_

-client side script & server side, client side script is generated and attached to the page during inital load, after that is done, all other interactions are done with server side script.
+client side script & server side, client side script is generated and attached to the page during initial load, after that is done, all other interactions are done with server side script.